 Harnessing the power of both individual and group thinking from marketing and sales may offer the best option to develop highly focused marketing plans designed to "move the sales needle."
 Termed "marketing convergence," this process is fully explained in this new innovative marketing planning guidebook from Marketing Convergence Solutions.
-The guidebook is part of a complete planning package showing how marketing managers can develop a well-crafted strategic marketing plan encompassing objectives, strategies, and tactics that better meet customer requirements, improve customer engagement, and measurably increase sales, leads, and customer retention.
-Easy to understand and implement, the comprehensive planning package includes online interactive facilitator and marketing planner training, interactive planning worksheets, a PowerPoint presentation for planning sessions, and examples of marketing objectives, strategies, and tactics.
+The guidebook is part of a complete planning package that fully shows how companies can develop a well-crafted strategic marketing plan encompassing objectives, strategies, and tactics that better meet customer requirements, improve customer engagement, and measurably increase sales, leads, and customer retention.
+Easy to understand and implement, the comprehensive planning package also includes online interactive facilitator training, interactive planning template forms, a PowerPoint presentation for planning sessions, and examples of measurable marketing objectives, strategies, and tactics.
 "Sales and marketing alignment starts with giving both teams common goals.
 While the two teams' jobs will always be different, they need to have shared high-level goals that lead to pipeline and revenue targets."
-5 Strategies for Successful Marketing and Sales Alignment - American Marketing Association
+5 Strategies for Successful Marketing and Sales Alignment - American Marketing Association Marketing Convergence Solutions | www.convergencestrategies.com Info@convergencestrategies.com | Vero Beach, Florida 32967